sofillav/telco-data-pipeline/README.md

 - `silver_mobile_customers`: One row per customer, containing standardized fields such as name, email, operator, plan type, credit score, and more.
 Customers are uniquely identified by a surrogate key `customer_sk`, formed with the values `customer_id`, `operator`, `first_name` and `last_name` obtained from the raw data.
 Each customer is also linked to a city via the `city_sk` foreign key referencing the `silver_cities` table.

 - `silver_cities`: A list of unique cities extracted from the raw JSON file, each paired with verified latitude, longitude, and ISO country codes.
 Inconsistent country/city pairs in the raw data were resolved by treating the city as correct and joining to this validated reference table.
-The raw country is retained as `country_raw` in `silver_mobile_customers`, in case further analysis or reconciliation is needed.

 - `silver_payment_history`: Normalized payment history records, with one row per payment.
 This table handles both structured JSON arrays and string-based representations like `"paid,paid,late,paid"`.
 Fields include `payment_date`, `status`, and `amount` (null if unknown).